The Future of Landscaping is Here

 • Former Robin COS

-Manomit Bal, Lead Software Engineer
+Senior Software Engineer

-• 10+ years of software development experience
+• 10+ years autonomy software development

 Why invest in startups?